aphanotus/borealis/README.md

 #### read.tps

 Read shape data from a `tps` file, and extract any metadata embedded in the ID lines.

-#### procrustes.analysis

-A wrapper for `geomorph::gpagen` that includes interactive outlier detection and removal.
-The function will also record and pass data provenance as a list element.

 #### write.provenace